Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

-The timing uncertainty on the PCal system has been estimated to 3~\mus\ in~\cite{bib:2020_PCalO3}.
-On 17 December 2019, the PCal digital anti-imaging filter has been slightly modified, changing the PCal readout by 2.8~\mus.
-This has not been taken into account during the actuator calibration procedure but has been taken into account as an additional uncertainty on the PCal timing during O3b.
+\lr{The timing of the PCal system is also calibrated so that the reconstructed displacement of the end mirror induced by the PCal is known as a function of the GPS time: the delays from the timing distribution in Virgo and from the photodiode readout electronics must be accounted for.} The timing uncertainty on the PCal system has been estimated to 3~\mus\ during 03a~\cite{bib:2020_PCalO3}.\\ On 17 December 2019, the PCal digital anti-imaging filter has been slightly modified, changing \lr{the delay of} the PCal readout by 2.8~\mus.
+This modification has not been taken into account in the analysis of the calibration data but has been taken into account as an additional uncertainty on the PCal timing during O3b when estimating the timing error on the detector strain $h(t)$ (see section~\ref{sec:hrecerrors_conclusions}).

+Once the PCal actuator has been calibrated, it is used as reference to calibrate the electromagnetic actuators of the end mirrors (NE and WE).